oskarrough/slaytheweb/README.md

 The `public` folder is meant to be deployed to any static web server and runs without the need of compiling anything.

-To develop locally, run `yarn build` once and then do:
+To develop locally:

+1. `yarn build` to pull ESM dependencies into ./public/web_modules
-- `yarn start` for a server that reloads on file change
+2. `yarn start` for a server that reloads on file change

 All scripts are checked with eslint, formatted with prettier and tested with ava.